josh-barback/Beiwe/beiwetools/README.md

 3. Add the class to this dictionary:
 `configread.surveys.survey_classes`

-4. Identify the output folder(s) for raw data from the new survey type and update `beiwetools.manage.
+4. Identify the output folder(s) for raw data from the new survey type and update this file:

-functions.survey_data'.
+`/manage/data_streams.json`

 5. Verify that `beiwetools.manage.BeiweProject` correctly handles registries of raw data from the new survey type.
 This should not be a problem if the new survey delivers data to the expected location:
 `<raw data directory>/<Beiwe User ID>/<survey type>/<survey identifier>/`

 #### 10.4 New passive data stream

-update `beiwetools.manage.

-functions.passive_data'.
+Add new passive data streams here:
+`/manage/data_streams.json`

+The new entry should indicate whether the data stream is specific to iPhones or Android phones.